 Boston arrivals can be found at Boston Passenger Manifests 1848-1891

-During this time period, Canada required that passengers headed for Canada complete individual Form 30As.
+From 1919 to 1924, Canada required that passengers headed for Canada complete individual Form 30As.

 Rather than having to search through a ship manifest, then, these documents are organized by each individual’s surname.
 They were microfilmed in what the LAC describes as "semi-alphabetical" order.
 By that, they apparently mean that all documents beginning with a particular letter are grouped together, but not necessarily in strict alphabetical order.
 The Manifests are located here (see #1 and #3).